doubleslashreturn/NinjaGame/README.md

 CONTACT INFO
 ------------

-For Project Head: Adam Litwin, try doubleslashreturn@gmail.com For Guy who is good at League of Legends: Aaron Cameron, try acamero14@gmail.com For Lead Game Designer: Ian McNear, try ian.m.mcnear@gmail.com
+For Adam Litwin, try doubleslashreturn@gmail.com
+This is a test
+This is another test